 *Article Contains Surgical Photos*

 Pediatric foot pain in the arch is very common.
-Many children that have lower arches can suffer from fatigue to the arch or pressure to bones in the foot.
+Many children who have lower arches can suffer from fatigue to the arch or pressure to bones in the foot.
 The most common bone in the foot that will cause pain in children from pressure is called the navicular.
 In about 15% of the population this bone is enlarged, and may even contain an extra bone called an os tibiale externum or accessory navicular.

 The combination of a lower arch and this extra bone can lead to worsening pain especially during cleated sports or dance which does not adequately support the foot.

 Once pain has begun from this condition conservative therapy is not always successful.
-Treatment typically includes padding to painful bone, inserts or even custom arch supports that include a small cushion or pocket in the arch of device that reduces pressure at the painful location.
+Treatment typically includes padding to painful bone, inserts, or even custom arch supports that include a small cushion or pocket in the arch of device that reduces pressure at the painful location.
 Arch supports also reduce stress on the tibialis posterior tendon which attaches to the enlarged bone and is responsible for supporting arch.
 Stretching and strengthening of muscle can also help condition.

 In the case condition fails to improve, surgical repair if required.
 This is called a Kidner Procedure.